dmytro-frolov/pycharm-dvorak-keymap/README.md

 You'll need:
  - Python (either 2 or 3, doesn't matter)
- - Requirements: `pip install beautifulsoup4 lxml`
+ - Couple of requirements - `pip install beautifulsoup4 lxml`
  - An input file to remap

 For the default keymaps, look in `<pycharm>/lib/resources.jar/idea/Keymap_*.xml`.
 In case you didn't know, a .jar file is just a zip!